Noel Wild: 'A' Force

 Despite his disappointment in his new role, Wild was pleased to find Dudley Clarke was in Cairo.
 The pair had become acquainted in Morocco and Palestine during the 1930s.
 They shared a love of the cinema, and would meet for dinner before going on to see a film or two.
 Wild was unsure of Clarke's secretive role at Middle East Command, but in April Clarke offered Wild a promotion and the chance to work for him.
 Despite being told nothing of the role Wild accepted and in May joined 'A' Force, the department charged with planning military deception in the region, as head of the Operations section and Clarke's deputy.

 In late 1942, Clarke departed for England to discuss cover plans for Operation Torch.
 Wild was left in charge of 'A' Force in his stead and oversaw Operation Treatment, part of the cover for the Second Battle of El Alamein.
-Treatment's "story" was that a planned assault by Allied forces would be on 6 November, two weeks later than the real date, and complimented various physical deceptions (used to mask troop movements).
+Treatment's "story" was that a planned assault by Allied forces would be on 6 November, two weeks later than the real date, and complemented various physical deceptions (used to mask troop movements).

 On 14 October 1943 Wild was appointed Officer of the Order of the British Empire (OBE).
 The citation, written by Clarke, made reference the Wild's work at 'A' Force - in particular during late 1942 and his work in south and east Africa in 1942–43.